slidevjs/slidev/guide/hosting.md

   status = 200
 ```

-Then go to your Netlify dashboard, create new site with the repository.
+Then go to your Netlify dashboard and create a new site with the repository.

 ### Vercel